awsdocs/amazon-athena-user-guide/doc_source/grok.md

 ### Example 1<a name="example-1"></a>

-This example uses a single fictional text file saved in `s3://mybucket/groksample` with the following data, which represents Postfix maillog entries\.
+This example uses source data from Postfix maillog entries saved in `s3://mybucket/groksample`\.

 ```
 Feb  9 07:15:00 m4eastmail postfix/smtpd[19305]: B88C4120838: connect from unknown[192.168.55.4]